Indians' Francona misses game for gastrointestinal condition - WHIZ News

-MINNEAPOLIS (AP) — Cleveland manager Terry Francona left the team before the game at Minnesota on Sunday, due to what the Indians said was a minor gastrointestinal condition not related to COVID-19.
+MINNEAPOLIS (AP) — Cleveland manager Terry Francona left the team before its game at Minnesota on Sunday due to what the Indians said was a minor gastrointestinal condition not related to COVID-19.

 Francona sat out one game last season because of surgery for a tear in one of his retinas.
 Three years ago, he missed a week for a procedure to address an irregular heartbeat.